mhajjar36/Terraform/README.md

 2. [versions.tf](#versions.tf)

-Create an IAM user and give it the following policies s3:DeleteObject, s3:PutObject s3:PutObject, s3:GetBucketLocation, the s3 bucket name is s3-topic-sbox
+Create an IAM user and give it the following policies s3:DeleteObject, s3:PutObject s3:PutObject, s3:GetBucketLocation, the s3 bucket name is s3-topic-sbox.  (s3 bucket for a sandbox cluster), Can I also have access to s3-topic-dev (for dev cluster)

 Main.tf is the only file you need, all other files are optional, you can put all the contents of provider.tf, variable.tf, version.tf, output.tf in just main.tf however it is good practice to seperate the files